Brisbane woman caught in Italy 'red zone' - Shepparton News

 Ms Turnbull, who subsequently worked as an au pair in Switzerland, said many of her friends were stuck in Italy or had already left.

-Her host family became anxious after she returned from a trip to Venice on February 25 as coronavirus spread dramatically trough Italy.
+Her host family became anxious after she returned from a trip to Venice on February 25 as coronavirus spread through Italy.

 "The family was so scared they made me stay in my room.
 I couldn't even hug the kids goodbye when I left," Ms Turnbull said.